sunpnwt12/feedback-prize-ell/note.md

         - increase batchsize to 4
         - reinit only last layer due to small dataset
         - [RESULT] substantially imprve the score to 0.445.
+            - later found out that the training dataset did not shuffle

     - **SECOND** Using differnet head.
         - ConcatnatePooling last 4 layers